port-labs/port-docs/docs/integrations/terraform.md

 }
 ```

-- Run the command `terraform plan` to see the resulting set of actions terraform will take: (You should see this result `Plan: 5 to add, 0 to change, 0 to destroy`)
+- Run the command `terraform plan` to see the resulting set of actions Terraform will take: (You will see this result `Plan: 5 to add, 0 to change, 0 to destroy`)

 :::note Prerequisites
-Don't forget to set your port client id and secret in order for the provider to authenticate with Port's API:
+Don't forget to set your Port client id and secret in order for the provider to authenticate with Port's API:

 ```shell
 export `PORT_CLIENT_ID`=YOUR_CLIENT_ID